pkiourti/visualizing_nn_adversarial_attacks/README.md

 ort_session = onnxruntime.InferenceSession(onnx_model.SerializeToString())
 ```

-Then you can use this session to actually predict labels for `images` in the following way:
+Then you can use this session to predict labels for a vector of `images` in the following way:
 ```
 import numpy as np
 ort_inputs = {ort_session.get_inputs()[0].name: np.transpose(images, (0, 3, 1, 2)).astype('float32') / 255.}